Crow2525-pp/BikePath/README.md

 # BikePath

 This is a hobbie project that I'm using my DataCamp skills in python to ETL into a dataframe and perform analysis on.

+Future State:
+How cool would it be to see a map of melbourne and see a blink every time a bike went past a counter?
+How many people are recorded at different areas and disappear from the next likely stop?
+What are the possibilities for those people?
+Stop at the shops?
+Go an alterative or more dangerous/non-bike path route?

 Code: Python
 Start Date: Sep-21